 The Pen F is one of my favorite cameras, and the one that gets carried with me most often.
-With its creative art filters, monochrome modes, and 20 megapixel sensor, it has a full set of features in a super portable and stylish package.
+With its creative art filters, monochrome modes, and 20 megapixel sensor, it has a full set of features in a super portable package.

 The EM1 MKII is a small powerhouse of a camera.
 It's the body I use most for wildlife and sports photography.
 With an amazing autofocus system and blazing speed, it's possible to capture the decisive moment even in high-speed action situations.
 With a weatherproof body, it can withstand even the most demanding conditions.
 The comfortable grip also provides excellent ergonomics when using longer telephoto lenses.

 The OMD EM10 MKII is the most underrated camera in the Olympus line.
 It may not be as fast as the OMD EM1 MKII, but it's perfect for capturing scenics and landscape photography.
 Many of my favorite images from Iceland were captured with this body.

 At just 0.26 pounds, the Olympus 17mm f1.8 is a lightweight phenom of a lens.
 With a classic 34mm equivalent focal length, it's ideal for city and street scenes.
 It's unobtrusive size makes it easy to blend in, and shoot without drawing unwanted attention.
 At f1.8 there is enough light to shoot in lowlight conditions while also creating super shallow depth of field.

 The Olympus 12-40mm f2.8 Pro is capable of handling just about anything.
 It's sharp, focuses fast, and while not a macro lens, has surprisingly good close-up capability.
 With an equivalent focal range of 24-80mm, this is a travel photographer's dream lens.
 Good things can come in small packages and this lens proves it.
 Built to last, this has a weatherproof design, making it usable even in the rain.